Isle of Wight Guru

 The 1968 Isle of Wight Festival was held on land near Ford Farm, which is now a Bed and Breakfast and is featured in our guide to 20 quirky places to stay on the Isle of Wight.

-The 1969 Festival was held on land overlooking Woodside Bay at Wootton Bridge, which looks to be accessible on foot (I've not done this walk myself so please don't blame me if it's not...).
-Woodside Bay Lodge Retreat is very nearby.
-The arena itself was about 150 metres from the shoreline.
+The 1969 Festival was held on land overlooking Woodside Bay at Wootton Bridge.
+You can stay at Woodside Bay Lodge Retreat and the arena itself was about 150 metres from the shoreline.

 Isle of Wight Steam Railway